 Dr Owen Yang

-Body size in early life and risk of lymphoid malignancies and histological subtypes in adulthood.
+Body size in early life and the risk of postmenopausal breast cancer.

 Yang TO. et al, (2022), BMC Cancer, 22

 Time-dependent associations between presentation-based infections and subsequent risk of childhood immune cell malignancies

 Alcohol intake and Parkinson's disease risk in the million women study.

 Kim IY. et al, (2020), Mov Disord, 35, 443 - 449

 Prevalence and molecular characterizations of Staphylococcus aureus nasal colonization among patients in pediatric intensive care units in Taiwan.

 Chen Y-H. et al, (2020), Antimicrob Resist Infect Control, 9

 Correction to: T-cell aging in end-stage renal disease: an evolving story with CMV.